etgins/weapon_detection_with_transfer_learning/README.md

   * [Sources](#Sources)

 ## Background
-To ensure citizens' safety, we want to enable security cameras to detect a person carrying a weapon, so security services can be quickly alerted and can decide on the best course of action, thus dramatically reducing response time to save lives.
+To ensure citizens' safety, we want to enable security cameras to automatically detect a person carrying a weapon, so security services can be quickly alerted and can then decide on the best course of action, thus dramatically reducing response time to save lives.
-For this purpose, take advantage of an advanced neural-network architecture utilized for detection tasks in other domains through the technique of transfer-learning.
+For this purpose, we take advantage of an advanced neural-network architecture utilized for detection tasks in other domains through the technique of transfer-learning and fine-tuning.

 ## Dataset
 We use the [ari-dasci/OD-WeaponDetection](https://github.com/ari-dasci/OD-WeaponDetection) dataset, mainly 'Knife Detection' and 'Pistol Detection'.
 The data includes 3000 pistol images and 2078 knife images, many of which feature life-like scenarios.
-There are **Image examples from the dataset:**
+**Image examples from the dataset:**

 <p align="center">